Dog and cat parents know how useful a quality vacuum is for loose fur. These are the the best vacuums for pet hair to keep your home clean.

 “I’ve found that it works better for one-off messes (like vacuuming up the remnants of a carpet stain I treated with Angry Orange) than for continuous cleaning because of the long charge time,” she continues, “but it’s such a handy tool for keeping things tidy when I don’t want to break out the upright vacuum.
 And for a pet parent, it’s invaluable.”

-What to look for when buying a vacuum for pets
+What to look for when buying the best vacuum cleaner for pet hair

 When looking for the best vacuum for pets, the two most important features are suction power and filtration.